-ARTS Energy Ni-MH cells have to be used according ARTS Energy technical recommendations.
+ARTS Energy Ni-MH batteries have to be used according ARTS Energy technical recommendations.

-Charging of Ni-MH cells shows many analogies and similarities as with that of Ni-Cd cells, however the main difference is that the temperature change is exothermic from the beginning of the charge, with a strong temperature increase when the battery reach overcharge (see the curve below).
+Charging of Ni-MH batteries shows many analogies and similarities as with that of Ni-Cd batteries, however the main difference is that the temperature change is exothermic from the beginning of the charge, with a strong temperature increase when the battery reaches overcharge (see the curve below).

 C/10 charging rate can be used, but with a timer (16h) and starting from a fully discharged cell (to avoid too strong overcharge).

 Below 0°C, charge voltage must be limited to 1.55V/ cell.

 Permanent charge is not permitted for Ni-MH as it is detrimental to life duration.
 Intermittent charge is mandatory.